League of Lezhë: Formation

 Delegates from Venice were present at the meeting.
-The military alliance was made up of the feudal lords in Albania, who had to contribute to the league with men and money.
+The military alliance was made up of feudal lords in Albania, who had to contribute to the league with men and money.
 Skanderbeg was proclaimed "Chief of the League of the Albanian People."
 Thus, he was the League's leader and commander-in-chief of its combined armed forces, which numbered 8,000 warriors.
 All the territorial lords had their own domains and affairs; "Skanderbeg had no right to interfere with the affairs of the domains of other nobles", acting only as the supreme military leader, as primus inter pares.
 Barleti referred to the meeting as the generalis concilium or universum concilium ("general council" or "whole council"); the term "League of Lezhë" was coined by subsequent historians.

 Initiated and organized under Venetian patronage, through treaties, the league was put under King Alfonso V, with Skanderbeg as captain general.